Shanmukh89/WebsiteSupportBot/README.md

-# Site2Support
+# Ragify

 Turn any e-commerce website into an AI-powered customer support agent in minutes.

-Site2Support is a full-stack application that scrapes product data from any online store, builds a vector knowledge base, and serves a real-time RAG (Retrieval-Augmented Generation) chatbot capable of answering customer queries with accurate, source-grounded responses.
+Ragify is a full-stack application that scrapes product data from any online store, builds a vector knowledge base, and serves a real-time RAG (Retrieval-Augmented Generation) chatbot capable of answering customer queries with accurate, source-grounded responses.
 It is designed for store owners, support teams, and developers who need an instant, zero-training AI assistant backed by live product data.

 ## Live Demo